 - Aveyond has The Oracle, who is an old woman despite statues of a young and beautiful Goddess.
 She claims that that was what she looked like way back when.

-- The Lunar series has Althena routinely taking the form of a human girl (usually a singer), who is the incarnation of the deity.
-They don't usually know this fact, nor do the other characters.
-Lampshaded in Lunar: Silver Star Harmony, when Alex tries to make a sculpture of Luna, and the person looking at it notices the similarity to the Goddess Althena.
+- In the Lunar series, the world's patron goddess, Althena, takes the form of a human girl.
+In some versions of the story she incarnates regularly; in others it goes unmentioned, but either way it results in a heroine with mysterious powers and unknown origins.
+Lampshaded in Lunar: Silver Star Story/Harmony, when the hero tries to make a sculpture of Luna, and the person looking at it notices the similarity to the Goddess Althena.

 - If you play your choices right in Dragon Age: Origins, You can conceive one of these with Morrigan, a child with the soul of an old god.
 This will presumably have great consequences in the sequels.

-- The big Reveal in Dragon Age: Inquisition is that not only is the Elven Pantheon real, at least two of its members are walking Thedas in humanoid forms.
-Mythal, goddess of Love and Justice, is Flemeth, while Fen'harel the Dread Wolf is your ally Solas.
+- The Reveal in Dragon Age: Inquisition is that not only is the elven pantheon real, at least two of its members are walking Thedas in humanoid forms: Mythal, goddess of Love and Justice, and Fen'harel the Dread Wolf.
+They walk Thedas as Flemeth and Solas respectively.
+Flemeth is the Fusion Dance of the original mortal human Flemeth and what was left of Mythal after she was murdered.
+Solas's true nature is more vague.
+It's also unclear whether or not the elven pantheon were ever truly gods in the first place.

 - In Harukanaru Toki no Naka de 3, both halves of the Dragon-God get depowered and assume human forms as a result.
 Kokuryuu/the Dark Dragon had his weakened human body destroyed and his powers snatched by an enemy, although it didn't cause power loss to his miko.
 Hakuryuu/the White Dragon is initially found in the form of a pre-teen kid (also qualifying for the Really 700 Years Old trope as the Dragons have been around for at least 300-400 years by that point); he partially retains the ability to cross time-space, and later regains some of his power and assumes a more adult form.
 In one side game, both Dragons can be seen in both childlike and adult human forms.